Reviews for stays

 How reviews are ranked

 Reviews are ranked by chronological order and by relevance, which may take into consideration factors such as the user's language and search criteria.
+For example, when a traveler searches for monthly stays, reviews from guests who stayed for 28 nights or more will generally be displayed first.

 Reviews for Airbnb.org stay work a little differently—: find out more about how reviews work for Airbnb.org stays.